 As Director, it is my great pleasure to introduce the Asia Institute, a School of the Faculty of Arts at The University of Melbourne.

 The importance of Asia and the Middle East to Australia - and the world - continues to grow at a significant pace.
 Many of Australia's largest and most important trading partners are based in Asia, and diplomatic exchanges between Australia and the Middle East are expanding in both number and importance.
-The Asia Institute strives to provide leadership in the study of the rich intellectual, legal, political, cultural and religious traditions of these vital regions.
+The Asia Institute strives to provide leadership in the study of the rich intellectual, legal, political, economic, cultural and religious traditions of these vital regions.

 On behalf of our staff and students, as well as our alumni and friends, I am delighted to welcome you to the Asia Institute.